HSBNE-Archive/Policy/Rules/Rules.md

         1.  is an adult; and
         2.  is not ineligible to be elected as a member under section 61A of the Act.
+        3.  must be an individual residing in Queensland, or in another State but not more than 65km from the Queensland border.
+        4. Must not have a "for profit" or "business interest" in the group.
+        5. Must not hold a position of power over an area, asset, or financial consideration of the group due to business dealings with the group.
+            Examples of this include:

+            *  Rental agreements
+            *  Sponsors
+            *  Service providers
+            *  Asset providers

+            Any exception to this must be declared at a general meeting prior to taking a position on the management committee, and left to the general membership to decide any exceptions by a vote.

+        6. Must score 70% or better on an TOEIC test for english skills.

     3. A candidate must be present at the annual general meeting to be nominated.